How to build a website that converts customers

 A CTA is a prompt that tells the visitor exactly what you want them to do.
 It should be clear, action-oriented and easy to find.

-A good CTA can significantly increase your chances of converting visitors into customers because it eliminates any guesswork about what to do next.
+A good CTA button or link can significantly increase your chances of converting visitors into customers because it eliminates any guesswork about what to do next.

 Examples of effective CTAs